Key Departures: Jayson Tatum, Luke Kennard, Harry Giles III, Frank Jackson, Matt Jones, Amile Jefferson, Chase Jeter

 I was torn between Gary Trent Jr. and Jordan Tucker to start at the three, but ultimately picked Trent Jr. This would create and undersized trio of guards in the starting lineup.
 Trent Jr. is a five-star, and ranked 7th on the ESPN Top 100 Chart.
 He already has an NBA build, he can score from the perimeter, he can get to the rim, and can finish through contact.
 He is a natural-born scorer.
 Tucker would add more size in the starting lineup at 6’7″.
 Tucker is an outstanding 3-point shooter, but not quite the player that Trent Jr. is.
 After missing out on Kevin Knox, Duke offered Tucker, and he ultimately picked Duke over Syracuse.
 I think he will come off the bench and provide scoring in a sixth-man type of role.

 For the first time in a few years, Coach K will play two natural bigs down low in the paint.
 Wendell Carter Jr. and Marques Bolden will be those two guys.
 Recently, Coach K has had players like Jabari Parker, Justise Winslow, Brandon Ingram, and Jayson Tatum play the four, even though they are natural small forwards (I expected Kevin Knox to be that player this year).
 Instead, he will roll with two bigs.
-Carter Jr. has a solid base and foundation on his lower body, he moves well for his size, he has good dribbling skills for a power forward, and can hit outside jump shots, along with post-up jump hooks.
+Carter Jr. has a solid base and foundation on his lower body, he moves well for his size, he has good dribbling/passing skills for a power forward, and can hit outside jump shots, along with post-up jump hooks.
 He is a smart player who knows how to score.
 Bolden has so much talent and potential, but it never came into fruition last year.
 He was hurt to start off the year, and then he never got into a groove last season, after being talked about as a potential top 20 pick in the 2017 NBA Draft.
 There were even talks about him transferring from Duke after his freshman season.
 Instead, he returns to Durham.
 His length/wingspan is outrageous, and his defense potential as a rim-protector oozes right out of him.
 If he can put everything together, he will become extremely good.